carlos-vaz/Hypercom/HW3/README.md

 ### Numerical Integration with Posix threads

-Example: The following commands compile main and invoke it to integrate 4/(1+x^2) from 0 to 1 using 4000000 points and 8 threads.
+Example: The following commands compile main and invoke it to integrate 4/(1+x^2) from 0 to 1 using 4000000 points and 8 threads:
 ```
 $ make
 [BUILDING main...]